sdaume/ds4sd-2024-modules/workflows/slides/index.md

 -   sign up for a Github account
 -   install git locally (see [@Bryan2021])
--   create a personal access token
+-   create a Personal Access Token (PAT)
     -   either via Github (<https://github.com/settings/tokens>)
     -   or via R with: `usethis::create_github_token()`
     -   and then store it with `gitcreds::gitcreds_set()`